 Allan Adams is a theoretical physicist working at the frontiers of space, time, and the very origins of the universe.
 His TED talks and MIT lectures on gravitational waves have been viewed millions of times, all for his infectious energy and cutting-edge insights.
 He makes the most exciting scientific discoveries meaningful for everyone—and reignites our desire to create, innovate, and imagine.

 Adams is also an avid sailplane pilot and a keen underwater photographer.
 He earned his AB from Harvard, his MA from Berkeley, and his PhD from Stanford before spending three years at Harvard as a Junior Fellow.
-In 2006, Adams moved to MIT, where he is currently an Associate Professor in the Department of Physics.
+Now, Adams is currently an Associate Professor in the Department of Physics at MIT.

 New Discoveries Investigations into What We Know, and How We Know It